The Academic Registrars Council (ARC) is committed to excellence in higher education administration.

 The Academic Registrars Council (ARC) is the national forum of senior managers responsible for the academic administration of student matters in publicly funded Universities and Colleges of Higher Education within the United Kingdom.

-In particular it seeks to; influence national debate and policy on matters related to academic administration through engaging in debate with sector agencies, participating in consultative exercises and ARC membership on working groups and committees stimulates debate on issues within and affecting academic administration; promote and share best practice in academic administration; support members and their colleagues in performing their roles in institutions, providing a focus for networking and development; work with other bodies such as AHUA, AUA, Universities UK, QAA, UCAS, HESA, SLC, OFFA, OIA, UKVI, HEFCE and other funding councils, and is a member of HESMF.
+In particular it seeks to; influence national debate and policy on matters related to academic administration through engaging in debate with sector agencies, participating in consultative exercises and ARC membership on working groups and committees stimulates debate on issues within and affecting academic administration; promote and share best practice in academic administration; support members and their colleagues in performing their roles in institutions, providing a focus for networking and development; work with other bodies such as AHUA, AUA, Universities UK, QAA, UCAS, HESA, SLC, OIA and UKVI.

 The Council meets three times a year, with an annual residential conference held in November.
 To assist the development of policy and practice in specialised areas of student administration ARC operates Practitioner Groups, covering the areas of: